-If you are no longer conducting business, please send notice by e-mail or in writing to our mailing address and provide the business name, address, certificate number, and the date you stopped conducting business in the City.
+If you are no longer conducting business, please send notice by e-mail or in writing to Avenu Insights & Analytics and provide the business name, address, certificate number, and the date you stopped conducting business in the City.
 Please provide contact information, should we have any questions.

 - If you hold a state license with a local address, it will need to be inactivated in order to close the local business license.
 This also applies to business entities on file with the Secretary of State (Corp/LLC).

 - If you sold your business, please provide the escrow closing date and the new owners name, address, phone number.